danexdev/jpeg-metadata-writer/README.md

 Metadata written for 20221224_115516.jpg and saved in Tagged

 Metadata writing process completed!
 Tagged images are in the 'Tagged' folder.
+Shutterstock CSV is saved to 'Tagged/shutterstock_metadata.csv'.
+Adobe Stock CSV is saved to 'Tagged/adobe_stock_metadata.csv'.
 ```

 ## Directory Structure